holochain/scaffolding/guides/maintenance.md

 ### Branching strategy

 New development and bug fixes should target the `develop` branch.
-From there, changes are back-ported to maintanance branches which are named after the version of Holochain they work with.
-So maintance for the versions of Scaffolding that work with Holochain 0.1.x are done on `develop-0.1` and those that work with Holochain 0.2.x are on `develop-0.2` and so on.
+From there, changes are back-ported to maintenance branches which are named after the version of Holochain they work with.
+So maintenance for the versions of Scaffolding that work with Holochain 0.1.x are done on `develop-0.1` and those that work with Holochain 0.2.x are on `develop-0.2` and so on.

 There need to be some exceptions to this workflow to allow changes on maintenance branches that don't make sense to make on `develop`: